TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Evaluation

-The GPU optimization of the Search for Triangulation component results in an average speedup of $2.2\times$ on the \EUROC{} dataset and $3.3\times$ on the \TUMVI{} dataset in the desktop setting.
+The GPU parallelization of the Keypoint Correspondence Search component results in an average speedup of $2.2\times$ on \EUROC{} and $3.3\times$ on \TUMVI{} in the desktop setting.
 In the Jetson setting, it achieves an average speedup of $3.5\times$ on \EUROC{} and $5.2\times$ on \TUMVI{}.
-The higher speedup achieved in \TUMVI{} is because the system is searching for more map point matches to triangulate in this dataset as we explained earlier, and \SYS{} uses more GPU threads in this optimization compared to \EUROC{}, resulting in greater performance gains.
+The higher speedup achieved in \TUMVI{} is because the system is searching for more keypoint matches to triangulate in this dataset as we explained earlier, and \SYS{} uses more GPU threads in this optimization compared to \EUROC{}, resulting in greater performance gains.